UN agency declares global emergency over virus from China

 Meanwhile, the United States and South Korea confirmed their first cases of person-to-person spread of the virus.
 The man in the U.S. is married to a 60-year-old Chicago woman who got sick from the virus after she returned from a trip to Wuhan, the Chinese city that is the epicenter of the outbreak.

+Mark Harris, a professor of virology at Leeds University, said it appears that the spread of the virus among people is probably easier than initially presumed.

+“If transmission between humans was difficult, then the numbers would have plateaued,” he said.
+Harris said the limited amount of virus spread beyond China suggested the outbreak could still be contained, but that if people are spreading the disease before they show symptoms — as some Chinese politicians and researchers have suggested — that could compromise control efforts.

-The new virus has now infected more people in China than were sickened there during the 2002-2003 outbreak of SARS, a cousin of the new virus.
+The new virus has now infected more people in China than were sickened there during the 2002-2003 outbreak of SARS, or severe acute respiratory syndrome, a cousin of the new virus.

 The latest figures for mainland China show an increase of 38 deaths and 1,737 cases for a total of 7,736 confirmed cases.
 Of the new deaths, 37 were in Hubei province, of which Wuhan is the capital, and one was in the southwestern province of Sichuan.
 Outside China, there are 82 infections in 18 countries, according to WHO.